larinntok/LTechStore-local-rag-assistant/README.md

 An offline Retrieval-Augmented Generation (RAG) assistant that answers questions using information retrieved from local documents.
 Built with Microsoft Foundry Local, Phi-3.5 Mini, Qwen3 Embedding, and SQLite.

 ## Overview

-LTechStore Local RAG AI Assistant is a simple offline application that demonstrates how a Retrieval-Augmented Generation (RAG) pipeline can be built using Microsoft Foundry Local.
-It retrieves relevant information from local documents using semantic search and generates answers based only on the retrieved context, without relying on external APIs or cloud services.
+LTechStore Local RAG AI Assistant is a simple offline application built for a fictional technology store.
+It demonstrates how to build a Retrieval-Augmented Generation (RAG) pipeline using Microsoft Foundry Local.
+The assistant searches a local knowledge base containing company information, product details, inventory, sales records, and FAQs.
+It retrieves the most relevant document chunks using semantic search and generates answers based only on the retrieved context, without relying on external APIs or cloud services.

 ## Features